rohvald/moonlight-uim-react/README.md

 # Vite React-TS-SB-TW Lib

-Template repo.

-## Style
+## Usage

-Import library stylesheet.
+1. Import library stylesheet: `import '@rohvald/moonlight-uim-react/style.css'`

-`
-  import '@rohvald/moonlight-uim-react/style.css'
-`

-## Good to know

-- images are inlined (they are between 300 and 1200 bytes in size)
-- Tailwind classes are prefixed with `mnl-`
+2. Tailwind classes are prefixed with `mnl-`
+3. All images are inlined (sizes: 300-1200 bytes per image)

 ## Scripts

-- dev and preview are not used and do not work
+- `npm run storybook`
+- `npm run build`

+I don't use the rest of the scripts, `lint` is used in github workflow though.